CUBRID/cubrid-testtools/CTP/README.md

 ## Requirements
 * It supports Linux and Windows (Cygwin is required)
 * Install Java 6 or higher version, and you also need to set ``JAVA_HOME`` environment variable to point to the installation directory
-* CUBRID and CUBRID_DATABASES environment variables should be configured before executing testing, please refer to http://www.cubrid.org/ for configurations
+* CUBRID and CUBRID_DATABASES environment variables should be configured before executing testing, please refer to http://www.cubrid.org/ for configuration guides

 ## Quick Start
 Get up and running with CTP in just a few minutes with the ``Quick Start``.
 But CTP supports more categories testing than this section mentioned, such as ``Shell``, ``CCI``, ``HA Shell``, ``Isolation``, ``HA Replication``, ``SQL_By_CCI``, ``Jdbc`` and so on.
 Regarding more information please refer to the related sections